scottvr/phart/docs/GHM-LATEX.md

 hacky, glitchy way so that I can paste plain **ASCII text** in here, and have it display in a fixed(ish)-width font, and in color.
 One hint at the grueling frtustration that ensued: Yo may notice that the diagram, while it is text and in color and all of the things I described, it is also strangely situated in a Markdown bullet-list, one bullet per row.
-(The reason for this, not that any of this is justified, is that without an extra newline at every row, GHM-MathJax will either 1) display your **LaTex** equation in Math-mode, with automagic setting and centering, which works against my goal of a fixed witdth alignment, or 2) it will but a very thick blank line (like a **Paragraph indicator**) between every line of text.
+(The reason for this, not that any of this is justified, is that without an extra newline at every row, **GHM-MathJax** will either 1) display your **LaTex** equation in Math-mode, with automagic setting and centering, which works against my goal of a fixed witdth alignment, or 2) it will but a very thick blank line (like a **Paragraph indicator**) between every line of text.
 The bulleted list takes up less vertical space than a blank line does.
 It all fits very well within the generally unnecessary constraints within phart voluntarily works, though doesn't it?

 Now, if you're still with  me this far..
-Witness phart's new output target `markdown-latex` as it was meant to be seen, under very narrow suboptimal conditions:
+Witness **phart**'s new output target `markdown-latex` as it was meant to be seen, under very narrow suboptimal conditions:

 ----